mervyzr/astrea/README.md

 ### Code

-The simulation employs a finite volume subgrid model (Eulerian) with a fixed and uniform Cartesian grid with periodic or outlet boundary conditions.
+The simulation employs a higher-order finite volume subgrid model (Eulerian) with a fixed and uniform Cartesian grid with periodic or outlet boundary conditions.
 The solution in the grid is updated in parallel.
 The simulation also allows for magnetic fields with the magnetic permeability set to one for simplicity.

 The code is written entirely in Python 3, and uses the `numpy` and `h5py` modules extensively for calculations and data handling respectively.
 The last _^stable_ Python version supported is _**Python 3.12**_.